12 Questions to Ask Nursing School Admissions Counselors

 In addition to accreditation, it’s important to seek out a nursing school that is approved by its state board of nursing.
 A state board of nursing’s seal of approval grants you the ability to sit for the National Council Licensure Examination (NCLEX-RN®), the licensure exam every nursing graduate must pass to become an RN.

-You can rest assured knowing Notre Dame of Maryland University is regionally accredited by the Middle States Commission on Higher Education (MSCHE), while our BSN program is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Maryland Board of Nursing.
+You can rest assured knowing Notre Dame of Maryland University is regionally accredited by the Middle States Commission on Higher Education (MSCHE), while our ABSN program is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Maryland Board of Nursing.
+This means that you are receiving a high-quality education that fully prepares you for a career as a nurse and with a degree that enables you to sit for your licensure exam.

 3. What are the school’s NCLEX pass rates?

 The end goal of any quality BSN program should be how well it prepares you to sit for and pass the NCLEX.
-With a mix of online or classroom-based coursework (depending upon which program option you choose), skills and simulation labs, and clinical rotations at top health care facilities in the greater Baltimore metropolitan area, the Notre Dame ABSN program is designed to help you do just that.
+With a rigorous curriculum and clinical rotations at top health care facilities in the greater Baltimore metropolitan area, the Notre Dame ABSN program is designed to help you do just that.

 4. What academic support resources are available for students?